Runtime API

-Our public API utilizes JSON over HTTP, allowing both browsers and backend services to access flag data and share information, including companies, users, and events.
+The Reflag Runtime API uses JSON over HTTP.
+It lets browsers and backend services access flag data and share companies, users, and events.

 To start, you need to obtain either a [*publishable* or *secret* SDK key](https://docs.reflag.com/api/api-access) from within your Reflag app settings.

-Publishable keys can be either passed in the Authorization header using the bearer scheme, or as a query parameter when calling our Public API.
-Secret keys, on the other hand, can only be passed in the Authorization header:
+Publishable keys can be passed in the `Authorization` header using the `bearer` scheme, or as a query parameter when calling the Runtime API.
+Secret keys can only be passed in the `Authorization` header:

 // using headers